peterhcharlton/info/safer_wearables/sops/post_participation/device_post_participation.md

 ---
 layout: default
-title: Device Post-Participation
+title: 3.02 Post-Participation - Receiving Devices
 parent: SOPs
+grand_parent: SAFER Wearables
 has_children: false
-grand_parent: SAFER Wearables
 ---

-# Device Post-Participation
+# Receiving Devices
 {: .no_toc }

 This page provides details of what to do when devices are returned to us from participants of the SAFER Wearables Study.